YargKlnc/Deep-Learning/README.md

 **Summary:**

-The deep learning model results indicate the necessity for further optimization, as Attempt 1 achieved an accuracy of 72.65%, and Attempt 2 achieved 72.49%, both falling below the minimum acceptable accuracy of 90% or 95% in the context of fundings and financials.
-Given the sensitivity of model performance to data quality, exploring enhancements in data preprocessing and feature engineering is recommended.
-To improve model accuracy, adjustments to the neural network architecture, experimentation with activation functions, and an increase in training epochs are also suggested.
-These findings underscore the iterative nature of model development, prompting a thorough exploration of alternative models and fine-tuning strategies in future iterations to meet the minimum accuracy threshold and better align with Alphabet Soup's objectives.
+The deep learning model results highlight the ongoing need for optimization efforts. **Attempt 1** yielded an accuracy of **72.78%**, and **Attempt 2** showed a notable improvement with an accuracy of **76.18%**, surpassing the targeted **75%**.
+In **Attempt 2**, the neural network architecture was refined with the inclusion of three hidden layers comprising **8**, **10**, and **12** nodes, respectively, each activated by the **RELU** (Rectified Linear Unit) activation function.
+This architectural adjustment, coupled with the utilization of the **SIGMOID** activation function in the output layer, contributed to the observed improvement in accuracy.
+The **SIGMOID** activation function, employed in the output layer, is well-suited for binary classification tasks, providing a probability-like output that aids in distinguishing between classes.
+The model was trained over **30 epochs**, allowing it to iteratively adjust its weights to better capture the underlying patterns in the training data.
+As the model's performance is sensitive to data quality, there is a recommendation to further explore enhancements in data preprocessing and feature engineering to potentially boost accuracy.
+Additionally, extending the training epochs and experimenting with alternative activation functions may further contribute to model refinement.
+These results emphasize the iterative nature of model development, prompting a comprehensive exploration of alternative models and fine-tuning strategies in future iterations to consistently meet or exceed **Alphabet Soup's accuracy objectives**.

 **References**